Setting a client's gravity in a tag's @on_match@ is broken

 - Setting the gravity of a client only works on the first view (possibly related to the above bug?)

-#5 Updated by Sae Hirak about 8 years ago
+#5 Updated by Sae Hirak over 8 years ago

 Okay... so it seems that when a tag's

 on_match is called when a client is created, the client has not yet been assigned to a view yet.
 Is there a reason for this?

 It seems to me it would be much preferable to run the tag's

 on_match at about the same time as the

 :client_create event.
 That is, after everything (gravities, view, etc.) has been set up.